MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/clone-starter-module.md

 The Dynamics 365 Commerce online software development kit (SDK) includes a set of [module library](../starter-kit-overview.md) modules that can be used on an e-commerce site.
 Although these modules can't be modified directly, they can be cloned into new modules and then updated.

-It is recommended that you avoid cloning if you can, because clones will be copies of module library modules and won't receive any automatic service updates that the module library modules get.
-There are several extensibility alternatives to cloning that should be considered before module cloning, such as module view and definition extensions that enable you to provide alternative layout views and data action overrides that allow you to modify business logic.
+It is recommended that you avoid cloning if possible because clones will be copies of module library modules and won't receive any automatic service updates that the module library modules get.
+There are several extensibility alternatives to cloning that should be considered before module cloning, such as module view and definition extensions that enable you to provide alternative layout views, and data action overrides that allow you to modify business logic.
 For more information, see [Theming overview](theming.md).

 ## Clone and update a module